robmiller/varnisher/README.md

             -#, --hashes                     If true, /foo.html#foo and /foo.html#bar will be seen as different in spider mode
             -q, --ignore-query-string        If true, /foo?foo=bar and /foo?foo=baz will be seen as the same in spider mode

 If you find yourself typing certain parameters every time you use the script, you can specify them in an RC file called `.varnishrc` in your home directory.
-The file format is YAML are the default options are, if you want to paste and override them:
+The file format is YAML and the default options are, if you want to paste and override them:

     verbose: false
     hostname: localhost